-While you may pay a bit more upfront for the decorative concrete part of installation, you will see that in the long run you will have virtually no maintenance or need to replace concrete floors.
-It lasts longer, performs better and saves you money in the long run.
+While you may pay a bit more upfront for decorative concrete finishes, you will see that in the long run, you'll have virtually no maintenance or need to replace concrete floors.
+Concrete flooring lasts longer, performs better and saves you money in the long run.

 The three most popular ways to finish interior concrete floors are: staining and dyeing; polishing; and overlays and toppings.

-Some worry that a concrete floor will be cold and hard on their feet.
-The truth is that finished concrete floors are no colder or hard-feeling as other common flooring types like ceramic tiles, stone and marble.
-There is really no difference.
-In fact, having a concrete floor can be a benefit in the summer, as it might bring down your air conditioning costs since you will feel a bit cooler.
-Concrete floors also absorb the heat from the sun, so this is an added benefit in wintertime.
-Many homeowners who install concrete flooring also choose to install radiant heating cables underneath the concrete.
-This provides a little extra warmth tothe floor and the room.
-This can also decrease your energy bills as it is more efficient than running a forced-air heating system.
+Some homeowners worry that a concrete floor will be cold underfoot.
+The truth is that finished concrete floors are similar to other common flooring types like ceramic tiles, stone and marble.
+In fact, having a concrete floor may bring down your air conditioning costs in summer, since you'll feel a bit cooler.
+For winter warmth, radiant heating is an excellent option to install prior to pouring your concrete floor; this will decrease your energy bills since it is more efficient than a forced-air heating system.
 As with ceramic floors, the use of area rugs, curtains, wall fabrics and more can bring added warmth to the room.

-Concrete floors are no louder or echo-enhancing than other hard flooring surfaces.
-Using rugs, wall fabrics and more, as mentioned above, will not only help keep in the warmth, but it will also help decrease the sound.
+Concrete floors are no louder or more echo-enhancing than other hard flooring surfaces.
+Using rugs, wall fabrics and more, as mentioned above, will not only help keep the room warmer, but will also absorb sounds.

 Especially with an added glossy finish, concrete floors can seem as if they are slippery.But the truth is that as long as your floor is installed by a professional, it should not be slippery.
 Standard practice dictates that a non-slip additive be added to the final finish of the floor.

-As mentioned above, there is virtually no maintenance with concrete floors.
-The amount of traffic your floors receive will determine the amount of maintenance it will need.
-A concrete floor with normal traffic will probably need a reapplication of the finish every 2 years.
-Keep in mind that concrete is the most abrasive-resistant and durable floor.
+Because concrete is the most abrasion-resistant and durable floor, very little maintenance is necessary.
+A residential concrete floor with normal traffic will need damp mopping once a week and refinishing every 2 years.
 Proper installation also means that you won't have to worry about moisture vapors.
 Vapor barriers should be installed under the concrete slab to block moisture and dampness.
 Keep in mind that hiring a professional concrete floor installer is the best way to ensure that you won't have problems later.

-The cost of concrete flooring will depend on how much detail and time your concrete finisherneeds to complete the floor to your desire.
-In newly constructed homes, concrete floors are about half the price of hardwood floors.
-Other factors that affect the final cost of your concrete floor project include:
+The cost of concrete flooring depends on several factors, including how much detail and time your concrete finisher needs to complete the floor to your desire.
+In newly constructed homes, concrete floor installation is about half the price of hardwood floors.
+Other variables that affect the final cost of your concrete floor project include:

-- Size - Larger jobs (1000 sq. ft) will lower the price per square foot
+- Size - Larger jobs (1000 sq. ft or more) will lower the price per square foot

 - Detail - Is it a basic application of stain or dye or more detailed design?